 Introduction

-1. Create a new job or duplicate an existing job.
+• Create a new job or duplicate an existing one

-2. Select the input file from the required source system.
+• Select the input file from a source system (local/cloud)

-5. Analyze key metrics from the input file (optional) before proceeding with the data load.
+• (Optional) Analyze key metrics from the input file

 ?